Farrell: It’s Exciting For Frawls, He’s Been Waiting For This Chance

 “It freshens things up a little bit, but having said that, I think it’s a good side.
 It’s one that we’re excited to see take the field on Saturday.”

-A six-two bench split has been deployed for the second time in this year’s Championship, with the most notable inclusion seeing Munster’s Oli Jager poised to make his Ireland debut as tighthead cover.
+A six-two bench split has been deployed for the second time in this year’s Championship, with the most notable inclusion seeing Munster’s Oli Jager poised to make his Ireland debut as cover at tighthead.

 The former Ireland Under-18 Schools international, who played for Naas RFC and both Newbridge College and Blackrock College, enjoyed an impressive 10-year spell in New Zealand, winning seven consecutive Super Rugby titles with the Crusaders.

-He moved back to Ireland earlier this season, having signed a contract with Munster up until the summer of 2027, and his initial appearances for the province were enough to earn him an Ireland call-up as a training panellist ahead of the Six Nations.
+He moved back to Ireland earlier this season, having signed a contract with Munster up until the summer of 2027.
+His initial appearances for the province were enough to earn him an Ireland call-up as a training panellist ahead of the Six Nations.

 Jager has since been bumped up to the main squad, with Farrell acknowledging: “First and foremost, it’s always a pleasure to give someone their debut.
 I think this is a special one because it’s a special story in Oli.